 Try not to confuse nuclear fission with nuclear fusion.

 Nuclear fission is when unstable nuclei split into smaller nuclei.
 This process releases a lot of energy but not as much as nuclear fusion.
-We use nuclear fission on Earth to generate electricity because it can take place at much lower temperatures and pressures than nuclear fusion.
+On Earth, we use nuclear fission to generate electricity as it occurs at much lower temperatures and pressures compared to nuclear fusion.

-Whereas, nuclear fusion is the joining of lighter nuclei to form heavier nuclei, which releases a large amount of energy in the process.
+In contrast, nuclear fusion involves the joining of lighter nuclei to form heavier ones, releasing a significant amount of energy.
 Nuclear fusion takes place in stars at very high temperatures and pressures.